The Trout (film)

-The Trout (La Truite) is a 1982 French drama film directed by Joseph Losey based on the novel by Roger Vailland and starring Isabelle Huppert.
-This was the last film that Losey directed to be released in his lifetime, as he died two years after its release.
+The Trout (La Truite) is a 1982 French drama film directed and co-written by Joseph Losey and starring Isabelle Huppert, Jean-Pierre Cassel, Daniel Olbrychski, Jacques Spiesser, Isao Yamagata, Jeanne Moreau and Craig Stevens in his final film role.
+It is based on Roger Vailland's 1964 novel.

+The film premiered in-competition at the 39th Venice International Film Festival, and was released in France by Gaumont on 22 September 1982.
+It won Best Cinematography at the 8th César Awards, and was nominated for Best Production Design.

 Plot

 Traumatized since her childhood, Frederique - nicknamed the Trout - retaliates against men by seducing them to exploit them without ever giving herself.
 She marries Galuchat, a homosexual, and lives for a while in Japan with Saint-Genis, a businessman whom she met at the same time as a rich couple, the Ramberts.